 Lecture Link: Canine pancreatitis: Insight from an internist

 We all know how difficult the diagnosis and treatment of canine pancreatitis can be.
-In his presentation "Canine pancreatitis: No such thing as a typical case," Michael Willard, DVM, MS, DACVIM, shared his experience in the management of these cases.
+In his presentation at the 2014 American College of Veterinary Internal Medicine Forum, "Canine pancreatitis: No such thing as a typical case," Michael Willard, DVM, MS, DACVIM, shared his experience in the management of these cases.

 While the history and physical examination are critical components of patient assessment, their utility in these cases has more to do with looking for and ruling out diseases that can mimic pancreatitis.
 Data collected from the minimum databases (complete blood count, serum chemistry profile, and urinanalysis) will also help.
 Dr. Willard pointed out that, unlike before, we have come to know that amylase and lipase activities are not reliable markers of pancreatitis.
 Hyperlipidemia is not a common finding, but if it is noted in a patient with an acute onset of vomiting and diarrhea, pancreatitis should be high on the differential diagnosis list.